schwwaaa/shadecore/README.md

 ## Dependencies

 ### Rust Crates

-- `glow` – OpenGL bindings
+- `glow` — OpenGL bindings
-- `winit` / `glutin` – window + context
+- `winit` / `glutin` — windowing + GL context
-- `midir` – MIDI input
+- `midir` — MIDI input
-- `serde` / `serde_json` – parameter parsing
+- `serde` / `serde_json` — configuration parsing

-### Native Frameworks
+### Native APIs

 - OpenGL
-- Cocoa / AppKit
+- Cocoa / AppKit (macOS)
 - CoreMIDI
+- Syphon (vendored)
-- **Syphon** (vendored)
+- Spout2 (vendored)

 ---

 ## How It Works

 ### 1. OpenGL Rendering

-- A window and OpenGL context are created using `winit` + `glutin`
+- A window and GL context are created with `winit` + `glutin`
-- A fullscreen triangle is drawn every frame
+- A fullscreen triangle is rendered every frame
-- The fragment shader is responsible for all visual output
+- All visuals are produced in the fragment shader

 ### 2. Shader Uniforms

-The engine provides:
+Built-in uniforms:

-- `u_time` – seconds since start
+- `u_time` — seconds since start
-- `u_resolution` – window size in pixels
+- `u_resolution` — framebuffer resolution

+Plus:
-- user‑defined parameters (from JSON + MIDI)
+- user-defined parameters from JSON
+- live-updated MIDI values

 ### 3. Render Target

 - Rendering occurs into an offscreen framebuffer
 - The framebuffer texture is:
-  - drawn to the window
+  - drawn to the preview window
-  - published to Syphon

-### 4. Syphon Publishing
-- The OpenGL texture ID is passed to Syphon
-- Other apps can receive frames in real time
+  - shared with Syphon, Spout, Stream, or NDI depending on mode

 ---

 ## Parameters & MIDI

-Parameters are defined in a JSON file:
+Parameters are defined declaratively in JSON.

 ```json
 {